FuncUI

 NativeMenu

-Native menus were introduced in Avalonia in version 0.9.0, you can check the announcement to see a brief explanation on how to use them in Avalonia Applications.
+Native menus were introduced in Avalonia in version 0.9.0, you can check the to see a brief explanation on how to use them in Avalonia Applications.

 Usage